authorfu/LrcParser/CV_en.md

 ##Objective
 - To seek a full time position of Web Backend
-- Preference of 130,000  annual salary
+- Preference of 130,000  annual salary (Current salary :9600 per month)

 ###
 -----------------------------------------------------------------